GPU acceleration of plane-wave density functional theory calculations in Abinit: Porting framework

 \subsection{Communication between GPUs}

 In the GPU port of \abinit, all \mpi data transfers are implemented using a GPU-aware \mpi implementation, i.e. allowing hardware-specific optimizations, and support GPU pointers.
-To every $k$-point, we associate a set of parallel processes.
-No communication is needed between $k$-points, their treatment is almost embarrassingly parallel.
-The \mpi distribution of the wave function for a given $k$-point is implemented in a 2D processor grid as follows.
-The matrix of column vectors--each representing the coefficients of a band in the plane-wave basis and thus the corresponding wave function--is uniformly distributed across a user-defined number $p$ of \mpi processes.
-In \abinit, each \mpi task is associated with a GPU (note that several \mpi tasks can share the same GPU).
-Two types of wave-function distributions are required, depending on the computation: \begin{itemize} \item Row-distributed, suited to operations involving all columns or electronic bands, such as linear algebra solvers, and \item Column-distributed, referred to as the \textit{waveform} layout suited to the application of the Hamiltonian and FFTs since each process holds the full set of plane waves. \end{itemize}
+To every \kpoint, we associate a set of parallel processes.
+The \mpi distribution of the wave function for a given \kpoint is implemented in a 2D processor grid as follows.
+The matrix of column vectors---each representing the coefficients of a wave function in the plane-wave basis---is uniformly distributed across a user-defined number $p$ of \mpi processes.
+In \abinit, each \mpi task is associated with a single GPU (note that several \mpi tasks can share the same GPU).
+Two types of wave-function distributions are required, depending on the computation: \begin{itemize} \item Row-distributed, suited to operations involving all columns, or electronic bands, such as linear algebra solvers, and \item Column-distributed, suited to the application of the Hamiltonian and FFTs since each process holds the full set of plane waves. \end{itemize}

-Switching between wave-function \mpi distributions is executed by performing an all-to-all collective communication.
+Switching between wave-function \mpi distributions is executed by performing an all-to-all collective communication \cite{BOTTIN2008329}.
 The default distribution is by rows.
 Figure~\ref{fig:mem_wf} illustrates the \mpi transposition operation.
-Notice that host-device memory transfers are executed only before and after all-to-all communications, thus the two can be entirely decoupled when GPU-aware \mpi is enabled.
+Host-device memory transfers are executed only before and after all-to-all communications, thus the two can be entirely decoupled when GPU-aware \mpi is enabled.